ezclap-tv/mu-lang/tour.md

+### Goals
+- Easily extendable with native functions, types, and configuration options
+- Optimized for IO performance
+- Statically typed but easy to use
+- Embeddable

 ### Type System

 - static: types are checked at compile-time
 - nominal: equivalence of types is defined as the equivalence of their identities
 - strict: no none reference errors
 - strong: all type conversions are explicit